Suddenly feeling 'fluey'? Emotional and teary? And you have a hot sore breast?

 Mastitis is a medical illness so should be taken seriously – take sick leave from all duties except feeding your baby.

-- Breastfeed frequently (aim for every two hours) to empty the affected breast.
+- Breastfeed according to your baby's cues to comfortably drain the affected breast.
 Vary feeding positions to drain all ducts.
 You may find it helpful to ‘dangle feed’ –try breastfeeding while kneeling over baby on all fours so gravity can help breast drainage.

-- If you need pain relief, take Panadol or Nurofen half an hour before a feed.
+- If you need pain relief, take Panadol or Nurofen around half an hour before a feed.

 - Loosen your bra so there is no pressure on your breast that may inhibit milk drainage.